caronc/apprise-api/README.md

 ### AppriseConfig() Pull Example

-Using the [Apprise Python library](https://github.com/caronc/apprise), you can easily pull your saved configuration off of the API to use for future notifications.
+Using the [Apprise Python library](https://github.com/caronc/apprise), you can easily access and load your saved configuration off of this API in order to use for future notifications.

 ```python
 import apprise